Cheesecloth was originally used to drain and wrap curds during the cheese making process.

 After use, a cheesecloth can be washed, dried and reused several times until it has holes or is in danger of disintegrating.

-I will keep a supply of new and used cheesecloth to have on hand for the different types of uses needed
+I try to keep a supply of new and used cheesecloth on hand at all times, and in emergencies use a kitchen towel.

 What is Cheesecloth Used for?